 The three tiers, in plain English

 Tier 1, 2, and 3 are positions in a link pyramid.
-The number describes how far the link is from your money site:
+The number describes how far the link is from your target site (which, for any new or risk-sensitive money site, should be a buffer site — see the next section before reading further):

-• Tier 1 = links pointing at your money site.
+- Tier 1 = links pointing at your target site (buffer site for new operators, money site only for established sites you trust).
 One step away.

-• Tier 2 = links pointing at the tier 1 properties.
-Two steps away from your money site.
+- Tier 2 = links pointing at the tier 1 properties.
+Two steps away.

-The closer a link is to your money site, the more it influences rankings — and the more carefully it has to be built.
+The closer a link is to the target, the more it influences rankings — and the more carefully it has to be built.
 Tier 1 is where you spend time and money.
 Tier 2 and 3 are automated.

 Tier 1: the layer that moves rankings

-What it is: high-quality, contextual, editorial-looking links to your money site.
+What it is: high-quality, contextual, editorial-looking links to your target site (buffer site for new operators — see section above).

 Sources: